elqal3awii/WebSecurity-Academy-with-Rust/README.md

 If you insist and don't get comfrotable with Rust, you can check out [PortSwigger Labs with Python](https://github.com/elqalawii/portswigger_labs_with_python) repository in which I have solved the same labs using Python.

-# Watch & Star 🌟
+# Support & Star ✨

-If you find the content or project interesting, I encourage you to become a watcher by clicking the 'Watch' button.
-By doing so, you will receive notifications about upcoming updates, new features, and important announcements related to this repository.

-Additionally, if you appreciate the work and find it valuable, please consider giving this repository a star.
+If you appreciate the work and find it valuable, please consider giving this repository a star.
 Your support is greatly appreciated and helps to showcase the popularity and significance of the project.
 Thank you for your interest and support!

 # Resources